A US judge halts the deportation of the Egyptian family of the Boulder firebombing suspect

-“The court finds that deportation without process could work irreparable harm and an order must issue without notice due to the urgency this situation presents,” Gallagher wrote in the order.
+“The court finds that deportation without process could work irreparable harm and an order must issue without notice due to the urgency this situation presents,” Gallagher wrote.

-The family members have not been charged in the attack on a group demonstrating for the release of Israeli hostages in Gaza.
-Soliman, 45, has been charged with a federal hate crime and state counts of attempted murder in the Sunday attack in downtown Boulder.
+Soliman, 45, has been charged with a federal hate crime and state counts of attempted murder in the attack in downtown Boulder on Sunday.
+Witnesses say he threw two Molotov cocktails at a group demonstrating for the release of Israeli hostages in Gaza, and he confessed to the attack in custody.

-U.S. Secretary of Homeland Security Kristi Noem said Wednesday that the family were being processed for removal proceedings.
-It’s rare that family members of a person accused of a crime are detained and threatened with deportation.
+Federal authorities have said Soliman has been living in the U.S. illegally, and U.S. Secretary of Homeland Security Kristi Noem said earlier Wednesday that the family was being processed for removal.
+It's rare that a criminal suspect's family members are detained and threatened with deportation.

 “We are investigating to what extent his family knew about this heinous attack, if they had knowledge of it, or if they provided support to it,” Noem said in a statement.

-Noem also said federal authorities would immediately crack down on people who overstay their visas, in response to the Boulder attack.
+Noem also said federal authorities would immediately crack down on people who overstay their visas, following the Boulder attack.

-Soliman told authorities that no one, including his family, knew about his planned attack, according to court documents that, at times, spelled his name as “Mohammed.”
-Soliman's wife said she was “shocked” to learn her husband had been arrested in the attack, according to the lawsuit.
+Soliman told authorities that no one, including his family, knew about his planned attack, according to court documents.
+El Gamal said she was “shocked” to learn her husband had been arrested in the attack, according to her lawsuit.

 Victims increase to 15 people and a dog